Level3-REST/site/doc/patterns/patterns.md

 ## Pattern Pages are Link Targets

 The pattern descriptions are link targets in `Link` and `Profile` headers so that clients can inspect a running API, follow the links to this site and learn the specifics of the profile or link relations.
 These URIs utilize fragments to point to a relevant part of the pattern on the page.

+## Patterns can be Combined

+Level 3 resource patterns can overlap and are simultaneously utilizable.
+When the patterns are combined, changes in one pattern configuration does not reset the other pattern's configurations.
+For instance, the [List](list.md) pattern can combine the [Filter](filter.md), [Page](page.md) and [Sort](sort.md) patterns to create a full-featured list API.
+If a client is sorting the list by a "first-name" property, and then changes the page number in the [Pagination](page.md#pagination-resource) control, the "first-name" sort ordering still applies to the list.

 {% include footer.html %}